Introduction

 - Important purchases you will not have time to make later

 Every unresolved task becomes a distraction competing for your limited non-work time.
-Clear the decks now.
+Clear the decks now so you can focus entirely on work when you start.

 Set Up Support Systems